astaves/BankDemo-1/tutorial/gettingstarted/eclipse/PLIDemo.md

 You must have the following software installed:

-- Rocket® Enterprise Developer for Eclipse. [*Click here*](https://docs.rocketsoftware.com/bundle?cluster=true&labelkey=prod_enterprise_developer) to access the documentation for Enterprise Developer.
+- Rocket&reg; Enterprise Developer for Eclipse. [*Click here*](https://docs.rocketsoftware.com/bundle?cluster=true&labelkey=prod_enterprise_developer) to access the documentation for Enterprise Developer.
 - A TN3270 terminal emulator to run the CICS application.
->**Note:** This tutorial uses the Host Access for the Cloud (HACloud) service, which is installed with Enterprise Developer, but you can use an alternative terminal emulator.
+>**Note:** This tutorial uses the Rocket Software Secure Host Access (SHA) TN3270 emulator, which is installed with Enterprise Developer, but you can use an alternative terminal emulator.

 Before running this demo remotely, verify that you have an RDO and MFDS agent already configured and running on the remote UNIX/Linux system.
 For more details, see the Rocket product documentation.

 ### Disable the Default Enterprise Server Security Configuration

->**Note**: If you have already imported the BANKDEMO enterprise server as part of the "Getting started with Rocket Enterprise Developer for Visual Studio 2022" tutorial, and HACloud service is running, you can skip these steps.
+>**Note**: If you have already imported the BANKDEMO enterprise server as part of the "Getting started with Rocket Enterprise Developer for Visual Studio 2022" tutorial, and HA Cloud service is running, you can skip these steps.

 The Enterprise Server security features are enabled by default.
 However, tutorials that use enterprise server regions assume that Enterprise Server security is not configured.
 To perform this tutorial without modification, you must disable the default configured Enterprise Server security.
 See *To Disable the Default Enterprise Server Security Configuration* for more information.